marcovancampen/The-Old-Almanacs/README.md

 # Jen Almanac's Modpack Development

-This repository is for the development and version management of the "Jen Almanac's" Balatro modpack.
+Jen Almanac (AKA Polterwork) was a Cryptid addon for Balatro.
+However, it was discontinued, and the mod was left in limbo.
+This repository focuses on not just preserving the mod, but also bugfixing any issues coming from the modpack from where Polgerwork was obtained.
+That means that this repository is also for the development and version management of the "Jen Almanac's" Balatro modpack.
 It contains several branches, each representing a different version or stage of the modpack.

 This repository has only bugfixes in mind.
 I do not have in mind to add new mods or support them.
 I will only fix bugs that come from the main branch.